Dunedin doctor murder trial: Accused Venod Skantha killed teen Amber-Rose Rush to protect his career: Crown

 He also denies four counts of threatening to kill.

-The trial before Justice Gerald Nation and a jury of 10 men and two women began today at the High Court in Dunedin and was expected to last six weeks.
+The trial before Justice Gerald Nation and a jury of 10 men and two women began today at the High Court in Dunedin and is expected to last six weeks.

 Crown prosecutor Richard Smith told the court this afternoon that the allegations would likely have ended the defendant's medical career and could have seen serious charges laid by police.